HiPay Review

 When to Choose an Alternative

 Choose Paysafe for established gambling-vertical depth with strong European acquiring.
-Long history in regulated iGaming, four iGaming platform connectors, comprehensive license portfolio.
-Better fit for traditional sportsbook and casino operators than HiPay's ecommerce-anchored stack.
+A long history in regulated iGaming, four iGaming platform connectors, a comprehensive license portfolio.
+A better fit for traditional sportsbook and casino operators than HiPay's ecommerce-anchored stack.

 Choose Worldline for enterprise French and European card acquiring at maximum scale.
 The dominant French payment processor with deep bank-branded gateway business.
-Right answer for very large French enterprise volume where HiPay's mid-market scale is the wrong tier.
+The right answer for very large French enterprise volume where HiPay's mid-market scale is the wrong tier.

 Pair with CoinsPaid if you need real crypto coverage that HiPay's Bitcoin-only setup can't provide. iGaming-focused crypto processing with gaming-specific deposit flows.
 Use alongside HiPay for the cards-and-EUR side only if HiPay is already the right fit for non-crypto traffic.